7.7 Multiple Linear Regression

 Figure 32: Body fat percentage vs. Age and Sex

 As you can see the model without interaction fits two regression lines (one for each Sex) with different intercepts, but the same slopes.
 On the other hand, the model with interaction fits two regression lines (one for each Sex) with different intercepts and different slopes.
 Since the coefficient (Coef.) for the interaction term (Age & Sex: male) is positive, this means that the slope for Sex: male is more steep (more positive).
+This would suggest that males tend to accumulate fat at a faster rate as they age.

 CC BY-NC-SA 4.0 Bartlomiej Lukaszuk